Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 4. Proven Revenue Generation

-Ultimately, how much revenue you can generate dictates what a clinic can sustainably pay you.
+Ultimately, in a private setting, how much revenue you can generate dictates what a clinic can sustainably pay you.
 Can you build and maintain a full caseload?
 Do patients return?
 Are you clinically efficient?
 These metrics directly impact your value to a practice.

 Fair pay requires fair contribution from both sides.